 We all have to do it.
-Joining data from different sources is a must when you work in the data economy.
+Joining data from different data sets or sources is a must when you work in the data economy.
 The typical way to do it is to ask your Data Warehouse Admin to give you a dump of data in the format you want.

-While this is the optimal scenario, it isn’t reality.
-You might get a data dump from the DWH Admin, then your manager gives you spreadsheet with more data, and you might find a CSV file from the Internet.
+While this is the optimal scenario, it isn’t always reality!
+You might get a data dump from the Data Warehouse Admin.
+Then, your manager gives you a spreadsheet with more data, and you might find a CSV file from the Internet.
 Your task?
-Merge, Mashup, and Join all those data sources.
+Merge, mashup, and join all those data sources.

 Finding the Joins

 RapidMiner Studio has 7 different types of data joins: Append, Join, Set Minus, Intersect, Union, Superset, and Cartesian Product.
 All of them are easy to use in the drag and drop visual programming way.
 But some of them require the use of an ID role.

 What’s an ID role?
 That’s where you tell RapidMiner what column (aka attribute) you want to use as a Primary Key.
 This is easy to do if you use a Set Role operator and then select the column you want and make it the ID role.

 To find all those 7 operators, you will have to go to Blending > Table > Joins.
 You can also use the recently enhanced search box for the Operators.
 Searching for the word “Match” comes up with the Join operator.
 If you search for “Add” or “Combine” the Append operator is displayed.